Seth Lewis (judge): Biography

 Lewis was appointed the judge of St. Martin Parish and served until 1812.
 The following year, Lewis was appointed the Judge of the Fifth Judicial District of Louisiana which seat he held for 27 years until 1840, and then "after acting as Presidential elector for Louisiana, he retired to private life."
 According to the Dictionary of Louisiana Biography, "during the codification mania in 1820–1825, he attacked the penal code proposed by Edward Livingston and caused its rejection."

-Lewis' wife, Nancy Hardeman Lewis, died during a cholera outbreak in Louisiana in 1833.
+Lewis' wife, Nancy Hardeman Lewis, died during the cholera epidemic of 1833.
 He married second Tabitha Wells Cuney, widow of Richmond Cuney.
 Lewis died at his house at Pineville, in Rapides Parish, in 1848.
 Lewis and his first wife are buried together at Myrtle Grove Cemetery in Opelousas, St. Landry Parish, Louisiana.

 Lewis was first master of a Masonic Lodge in Mississippi.
 He was buried with Masonic honors.

 Among his children with Nancy Hardeman were Seth Lewis Jr., Thomas Hardeman Lewis, and William Brent Lewis.
 Lewis' grandson James Jackson Lewis cofounded Eunice State Bank and the town of Basile, Louisiana.
 His grandson Edward Brent Lewis was a "leader of white forces in Opelousas riot of 1868.
 Helped organize the Opelousas chapter of the White League, and local branch of Knights of the White Camelia."